 On the other hand, the concept of invention also has a theoretical dimension.
 It signals a sociological focus upon the transformation of social and material realities, rather than upon the problem of social order.
 Instead of taking the identity of social and material entities as given and foundational, the concept of invention points to the way that persons and objects can be understood in terms of process and temporality in general, and novelty in particular.
 This orientation connects the interests of CISP in science, technology, art and design to questions of life, duration, the body, environment, ethics, and politics.

 The Centre has formal and informal links with many institutions and individual colleagues, and actively maintains a network of researchers and practitioners interested in the broad themes under its remit.
 CISP has attracted numerous visiting scholars and continues to invite colleagues — from senior academics to postgraduate research students — interested in working in a hugely lively and innovative research environment.

 CISP was founded in 2003 by Andrew Barry and was inaugurated by Bruno Latour with a lecture on the question of “how not to change vehicles?” in moving from micro to macro in the social study of invention.
-Since then, CISP has been directed by Mariam Motamedi Fraser, Mike Michael, Marsha Rosengarten, Noortje Marres and is currently co-directed by Michael Guggenheim, Marsha Rosengarten and Alex Wilkie.
+Since then, CISP has been directed by Mariam Motamedi Fraser, Mike Michael, Marsha Rosengarten, Noortje Marres, Michael Guggenheim, Alex Wilkie and is currently co-directed by Fay Dennis, Monica Greco and Marsha Rosengarten.

 Want to hear more about our work?
 Email us to sign up to our mailing list.